licky-licky/toji-no-miko-translations/docs/md/docs/Chain_Story_Archives_Part_2.5.2.md

 **Yui:** Ugh, sorry.
 I'll do that.
 **Hana:** Oh, right.
 **Hana:** Do you mind if I ask why you decided to transfer, Yui?
 **Yui:** Where's this coming from?
-Could it be, you're just so interested in me you can't help it\!?
+Could it be, you're just so interested in me you can't help it\!\?
 **Hana:** Asakura-san asked me about it before.
 Now seemed like a good time, so I figured I'd ask you too.
 **Mihono:** Thanks, Suzumoto-san.
 **Yui:** Does that mean you're joining us, Mihono-chan?